MedXProtocol/truffle-deploy-registry/README.md

 Truffle is a fantastic tool for creating and deploying smart contracts.
 I wanted a way to commit deployed contract addresses as part of the repository without committing the Truffle artifacts, as they contain paths specific to the developer's filesystem.

+Having the addresses separated by network allows us to ignore the local environment but commit the testnet and mainnet environments to the repository.
+Our continuous deployment server can then re-compile the artifacts and merge in the deployed addresses.

 # Setup

 ```